sinbad/SUDS/docs/EventLines.md

 See the [Variables](Variables.md) and [Expressions](Expressions.md) sections for more detail.

+> Note: Text literals in event arguments are not localised.
+If you need them to
+> be, consider using a [set line](SetLines.md) which can localise text and passing
+> the variable instead.
+Or, pass another type and generate localised text in code.

 ## Receiving Events

 C++ or Blueprint code can receive events either by